DARPA-ASKEM/terarium/README.md

 ### Running only the Data Services

-A self-contained "lean" version docker-compose-lean.yml with all services necessary to run the `terarium` backend can be spun up with the following:
+A functional `docker-compose-lean.yml` with all services necessary to run the `terarium` backend can be spun up with the following:

 ```shell
 docker compose --file containers/docker-compose-lean.yml pull
 docker compose --file containers/docker-compose-lean.yml up --detach --wait
 ```

-This will deploy a local `terarium` backend along with all required services along with a localized `keycloak` instance to auth against.
-In order to hit the data service endpoints on port 3000 you will need to include the following basic auth credential:
+This will standup a local `terarium` server on port `3000` supporting all data service endpoints.

+The `terarium` backend uses `OAuth2.0` via `keycloak` for user authentication.
+In order to make calls to the data services simpler, a `service-user` can be used by providing a basic auth credential instead.

+Please use the following basic auth credential if running `docker-compose-lean.yml`:

 ```
 'Authorization: Basic YWRhbTphc2RmMUFTREY='